-Join Simon Allardice for an in-depth discussion in this video Introduction to Big O complexity, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Introduction to Big O complexity, part of Programming Foundations: Code Efficiency.

 Imagine this, you just joined a new development project…and you find yourself working with some existing code.…As you look through the code you find two methods, SortV1 and SortV2.…And you see that both of these methods take the same input.…An array of unsorted integers and they just return that array sorted low to high.…And someone says, oh yeah, one of these is faster than…the other, but we can't remember which one, go and find out.…So you need to test them.…But how?…Well, first you assume, quite rightly, that one small test may not be accurate…enough, so you decide to do a repeated test to get a good average.…